Jbleezy/BO1-Reimagined/README.md

 * Players can now move after diving quicker
 * Decreased dive startup time
 * Too many weapons penalty has been changed to only take the weapon that the player shouldnt have
+* Increased normal health regeneration time from 2.4 seconds to 3 seconds
 * Red screens now start at 25% health (previously 20% health)
 * Fixed players getting stuck in the air when jumping next to an object with high FPS
 * Players can now shoot when looking at another player